Crown Prince Attends Opening Of Aidtsec 2023

-Dead Sea, Sept 4 (Petra) -- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Monday attended the opening of the Artificial Intelligence in Defense Technologies and Cyber Security Exhibition and Conference (AIDTSEC 2023) at the King Hussein bin Talal Convention Center at the Dead Sea.
+(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Monday attended the opening of the Artificial Intelligence in Defence Technologies and Cyber Security Exhibition and Conference (AIDTSEC 2023) at the King Hussein Bin Talal Convention Centre at the Dead Sea.

-The conference and exhibition showcases the latest technologies and developments in AI, aimed at finding dynamic solutions for operations in defense, cyber security, and big data analysis and protection.
+The conference and exhibition showcases the latest technologies and developments in AI, aimed at finding dynamic solutions for operations in defence, cybersecurity, and big data analysis and protection, according to a Royal Court statement.

-For his part, National Cybersecurity Center Director Bassam Maharmeh said AI models can help preempt threats and crises, noting that the center employs AI tools in varioperations.
+For his part, National Cybersecurity Centre Director Bassam Maharmeh said AI models can help preempt threats and crises, noting that the centre employs AI tools in varioperations.

-The AIDTSEC 2023 conference, first launched two years ago, is aimed at the exchange of expertise between innovators, experts, and start-ups working in defense AI and cyber security technologies.
+The AIDTSEC 2023 conference, first launched two years ago, is aimed at the exchange of expertise between innovators, experts, and start-ups working in defence AI and cybersecurity technologies.

 A number of ministers and senior officers and officials attended the opening ceremony.